 Use A Mosquito Dunk

-A mosquito dunk is a simple, effective device used to kill mosquitos and other pests.
+A mosquito dunk is a simple, effective device used to kill mosquito populations and other pests.
 Although Mosquito Dunk is a brand, many people refer to all generic equivalents as mosquito dunks, too.

-The key ingredient is a bacteria called Bacillus thuringiensis israelensis, or BTI.
+The key active ingredient is a bacteria called Bacillus thuringiensis subspecies israelensis, or BTI.

 BTI isn’t a pesticide product.

-Instead, it’s a strain of bacteria that functions as a biological control agent.
+Instead, it’s a strain of bacteria that functions as a biological mosquito larvicide.
 This organism naturally kills a pest but leaves the surrounding environment unharmed.

 While most biological mosquito control agents take days or weeks to show results, BTI is faster.